eagle-head/timekeeper-countdown/docs/examples.md

 ## Performance Tips

-- Use appropriate `targetUpdateRate` for your use case (default: 50ms)
+- The library uses optimized internal timing for smooth updates
 - Always call `destroy()` when components unmount to prevent memory leaks
 - Consider using a single timer for multiple displays instead of multiple timers when possible
 - For high-frequency updates, batch DOM updates using `requestAnimationFrame`